McGill-Cosmic-Dawn-Group/LIMstat/README.rst

 ***************************************
-``limstat``: A statistical framework for the simulation and analysis of line intensity maps.
+``limstat``: A statistical framework for the simulation and analysis of line intensity maps
 ***************************************

 The ``limstat`` package provides all of the tools and data structures